dude24760/bitrepyapi/README.md

 bittrex.market = "eth" #This is eth by default.

-js = get_update() #This returns a list with all the values from the json.
+js = bittrex.get_update() #This returns a list with all the values from the json.
 Do this to save multiple calls to api for each value.

 high = bittrex.get_value("high", js) #Second argument is optional, just saves a call to the api if you've stored api json already. last = bittrex.get_value("last") #Just an example to show that second argument isn't needed.